Icinga/icingaweb2-module-jira/README.md

 ![Icinga Logo](https://icinga.com/wp-content/uploads/2014/06/icinga_logo.png)

-Hassle-free deep integration with Atlassian Jira™.
+Hassle-free deep integration with Atlassian Jira.
 Depending on your needs, this module is able to:

 * create **Jira Issues for Problems** detected by Icinga